josephrexme/josephrex.me/content/post/2019-04-20-hurt-people-hurt-people.md

 sorry about that.
 But that does not give her a right to go on social media judging other ladies.
 A lot of ladies get in shape before wedding ceremonies to have wedding photos that they are proud of.
 Their need is beyond anyone else's on that and I know this as my wife and I prepare for our white wedding.
-Second, when did doing something for your partner become a wrong thing to do?
+Also, when did doing something for your partner become a wrong thing to do?
 I would do whatever my wife wants and she tries to do things for me as well to make our union a great one.